EasyCorp/EasyAdminBundle/doc/index.rst

 * PHP 7.2 or higher;
 * Symfony 4.4 or higher;
-* Doctrine ORM entities (Doctrine ODM is not supported);
+* Doctrine ORM entities (Doctrine ODM is not supported).
-* Nullable fields.
-More precise: For any property managed by EasyAdmin, the setter needs to accept `null`, and the getter must be allowed to return `null`.
-The field in the database doen't have to be nullable.

 Installation
 ------------